differentpla-net/differentpla-net.github.io/_posts/2022/2022-10-15-kustomize-nginx.md

 I've got ArgoCD and Gitea installed.
 I probably want to expose the Longhorn console, and the Kubernetes console.
 I think Traefik has a console, too.
 I'll also be adding Grafana at some point soon.

 I decided to add a static HTML page with a list of useful links in it.
 I'll host it in nginx.
+Rather than create a new image using a Dockerfile, I decided to look into using a ConfigMap to inject the HTML.

 ## Deployment